If you have not been to the dentist because you suffer from moderate to severe dental phobia, we are here to help!

 A Comfortable Solution

 Modern dentistry has made significant advancements in recent years.
 Many of today’s dental procedures are considerably less painful or even pain-free.
-If you have not been to the dentist because you suffer from moderate to severe dental phobia, Dr. Michael J. Hoffmann, Dr. Sean M. Thoms, and Dr. Victoria Q. Daugherty are here to help you.
+If you have not been to the dentist because you suffer from moderate to severe dental phobia, Dr. Michael J. Hoffmann, Dr. Sean M. Thoms, and Dr. Behl are here to help you.
 At The Dental Anesthesia Center, we value our patient relationships, making it our priority to deliver the gentle dental care you deserve.

 Call Us Today